Utah Motorsports Campus: History

-On August 22, 2007, Miller Motorsports Park announced a three-year deal to bring the FIM Superbike World Championship to the track; the Superbike World Championship will race at the track for the first time on June 1, 2008, with the AMA Superbike Championship.
-To avoid direct comparisons between World Superbike and AMA Superbike, and because of sponsorship issues, the two championships will race on different configurations of the circuit.
-World Superbike will use the Outercourse, while AMA Superbike and its support classes will use the Full course.
+On August 22, 2007, Miller Motorsports Park announced a three-year deal to bring the FIM Superbike World Championship to the track; the Superbike World Championship would race at the track for the first time on June 1, 2008, with the AMA Superbike Championship.
+To avoid direct comparisons between World Superbike and AMA Superbike, and because of sponsorship issues, the two championships raced on different configurations of the circuit.
+World Superbike used the Outercourse, while AMA Superbike and its support classes used the Full course.

 The American Le Mans Series and Rolex Sports Car Series did not return to the Utah Grand Prix for 2011, and a K&N Pro Series West race was substituted.
-It was also announced that AMA Superbike would return to the track in 2011 with World Superbike.
+It was also announced that AMA Superbike Championship would return to the track in 2011 with Superbike World Championship.

 The off-road racetrack hosted a round of the Lucas Oil Off Road Racing Series from 2010 to 2018.
 A return was scheduled for 2020 prior to its cancellation due to the COVID-19 pandemic.
-The inaugural Nitro Rallycross round will take place at the track in September 2021.
+The inaugural Nitro Rallycross round took place at the track in September 2021.